zjffun/translated-document/files/en-us/github-gist/pure-esm-package.md

 2. If the package is used in an async context, you could use [`await import(…)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports) from CommonJS instead of `require(…)`.
 3. Stay on the existing version of the package until you can move to ESM.

 **You also need to make sure you're on the latest minor version of Node.js.
-At minimum Node.js 12.20, 14.14, or 16.0.**
+At minimum Node.js 16.**

 I would strongly recommend moving to ESM.
 ESM can still import CommonJS packages, but CommonJS packages cannot import ESM packages synchronously.

-ESM is natively supported by Node.js 12 and later.

 **My repos are not the place to ask ESM/TypeScript/Webpack/Jest/ts-node/CRA support questions.**